nikosfl/nikosfl.github.io/index.md

 ---

 <!-- ## Who I am -->
-I am a machine learning researcher working with at Apple on acoustic modeling for [automatic speech recognition](https://nikosfl.github.io/research/asr_adaptation).
+I am a machine learning researcher working at Apple on acoustic modeling for [automatic speech recognition](https://nikosfl.github.io/research/asr_adaptation).

 I obtained my PhD in Electrical Engineering from the University of Southern California, where I was working at the [Signal Analysis and Interpretation Laboratory](https://sail.usc.edu), supervised by [Professor Shrikanth Narayanan](https://sail.usc.edu/people/shri.php).
 Among other projects, as a graduate student I worked extensively on [speaker role recognition](https://nikosfl.github.io/research/srr) and on [behavioral coding](https://nikosfl.github.io/research/behavioral_coding) for psychoterapy.
 Prior to joining USC, I obtained my Diploma in Electrical and Computer Engineering from the National Technical University of Athens, where I completed my thesis under the supervision of [Professor Petros Maragos](http://cvsp.cs.ntua.gr/maragos/index.shtm).